Certora/safeguard/safeguard/README.md

 ## Loading and Using Plugins

 Each geth instance can run exactly one detector; multiplexed checking is not supported currently.
-There are three loading modes, which primarily control how the dynamic reloading/admin of the plugin works.
+There are four loading/admin modes, which control how the dynamic reloading/admin of the plugin works.

 The mode used by the geth instance is determined by the SAFEGUARD_MODE environment variable, which can take one of four values: `STATIC`, `SOCKET`, `NET`, or `SIGNAL`.
 Any other value is ignored and no plugin loading will be done.
-The behavior and configuration of these three modes is described below.
+The behavior and configuration of these four modes is described below.

 ### STATIC mode